Home > Bankruptcy >

 Chapter 7 Bankruptcy

-You gather your bank statements, loan documents, pay stubs, and credit card statements and fill out a bankruptcy petition, statement of financial affairs, payment schedules, and other required documents.
-These will get filed with the court.
+How to get the process started: Gather bank statements, loan documents, pay stubs, and credit card statements and fill out a bankruptcy petition, statement of financial affairs, payment schedules, and other required documents.
+These are filed with the court, along with a $338 filing fee.

-Once approved, a court-appointed trustee will sell your assets — except for certain exempt properties kept to aid your fresh start.
-Sale proceeds will get distributed to creditors who filed legal claims to your debt.
-However, most Chapter 7 cases result in no assets being sold.
+Once approved, a court-appointed trustee sells your assets, except for certain exempt properties kept to aid your fresh start.
+Sale proceeds are distributed to creditors who filed legal claims to your debt.
+However, the vast majority of most Chapter 7 cases result in no assets being sold.

-In the end, the debts addressed by your straight/liquidation bankruptcy (exceptions apply) vanish.
+In the end — roughly three to six months — the debts addressed by your straight/liquidation bankruptcy (again, exceptions apply) vanish.

 “Bankruptcy,” says attorney and CEO of LegalAdvice.com David Reisher, “provides considerable relief for anybody overwhelmed with unsustainable levels of debt.”